 Chances are you already have a desk – or something that functions as a desk – and a chair, perhaps some storage space in the form of bookshelves or filing cabinets.
 But do the pieces really work for your needs?
 Particularly if you have a small space to work with, it can be challenging to include all the professional furnishings you need while staying within the constraints.

 If you are simply making do with what you have, it may be time to invest in some good pieces.
-We’ve got several solutions for home offices that do double duty and the pieces can be combined in a custom configuration that fits perfectly.
+We’ve got several solutions for San Diego office furniture that do double duty and the pieces can be combined in a custom configuration that fits perfectly.
 The Telemaco Work Wall Bed Desk is an excellent example of a single piece that combines work functionality with a comfortable bed for guests.
 An Uno ottoman provides a small space for storage but also doubles as a footrest or a seat for guests.

 Then again, furnishings that are designed for a particular purpose, such as a buffet, china hutch, nightstand or chest of drawers, can often be repurposed.
 It just requires you think outside the box a bit.
 If you only entertain occasionally in your formal dining room, it can serve dual purposes when you take over the table as a desk and use the buffet to store files and computer equipment.
 The same thing holds true in the bedroom, where a nightstand and armoire become filing cabinet and desk.
 This Henry console table is meant for a dining or living room, but there’s no reason it can’t house paperwork; the same holds true for this Legend buffet table.

 The key is to be able to stow your work items neatly away when the space needs to function as it was intended.
 Baskets and utility carts – or even a bar cart (check out this Diamond accent table) – are great for organizing and look good in any room while being mobile.